Estimated reading time: 15 minutes

 British expats can usually find employment opportunities in Vietnam, but there are a few rules.
 First, most of the economy is based around agriculture, with rice being the primary export.

-Vietnam also has industries in exports, petroleum products, mineral resources and tourism.
+Vietnam also has exports, petroleum products, mineral resources and tourism industries.
 However, most manufactured products are exported to China, Japan and the US.

 Some parts of the labour market aren’t particularly open to foreigners unless a multinational or international employer with a Vietnamese base directly offers them a position.